ethical-se/ese-practices/ESE-FutureWork.md

 ESE is maintenance mode.
 If method research and development continue at some point, possible future work includes:

-* Adopt and extend ESE for responsible AI.
+* Adopt and extend ESE for responsible AI
 * Provide more application/adoption [examples](/examples/)
 * Validate all method content further (see [experimentation](/experimentation/) page)
 * Improve existing or add new notations, e.g. Value Tree (already featured in an example), Value Canvas or Value Mapping <!-- [O] QOC+, bipartite graph? -->